-4. Adopt task management
+6. Adopt task management

-5. Promote time off
+7. Promote time off

 Without recovery periods, the ability to perform at a high level diminishes.
 Taking time off is not a luxury, but a necessity for productivity.
+The Havard Business Review

 Without time off, employees will not have the mental ability or motivation to be productive.
 Many employees might opt from taking their vacation time so managers must persuade them to do so.

 Time off from everyday corporate life allows employees to stimulate their creative muscles and come up with groundbreaking ideas.
 Fun fact - Kevin Synstrom came up with the idea for Instagram while vacationing in Mexico.

-6. Nurture organizational culture
+8. Nurture organizational culture